nicknomo/TextMagic-python-PRTG-integration/README.md

 ## SUPER HA VERSION - textmagic_SUPER_HA.py

-The super high availability version is more complicated (and less tested), but it uses its own dns lookups to try and complete the task.
-In the case of local DNS outages, this would still work.
-It attempts ipv4 and ipv6.
-If you choose this version, simply rename it textmagic.py (so the .bat file will execute it), or change the batch file to call it by its current name.
+The super high availability version is more robust (but more complicated and less tested).
+It offers dual gateway support, but it also alleviates potential DNS issues.
+It uses its own dns lookups to try and complete the connection to textmagic.
+It is designed to potentially operate if all DNS activity fails.
+The SUPER-HA version attempts both ipv4 and ipv6.
+If you choose to use the SUPER-HA variant, simply rename it textmagic.py (so the .bat file will execute it), or change the batch file to call it by its current name.